Welcome to Live Well with Sharon Martin!

-I’m Sharon Martin and I created this website to provide a trusted resources for emotional health, codependency articles, and resources to increase your wellbeing.
-I’ve spent the last 20 years as a mental health therapist, but I discovered that I can touch the lives and inspire change in many more people through my self-help articles and books.
-Mental health is my passion and I want to show you how to create positive habits, let go of perfectionism, and create a meaningful life that you love.
+I’m Sharon Martin and I created this website to provide you with information and tools to help you improve your emotional health, conquer codependency, overcome perfectionism, learn to set boundaries, and build self-esteem.
+I’ve been a psychotherapist for the past 20 years (which I love), but I discovered that I can inspire change in many more people through my self-help articles, books, and practical tools.
+Mental health is my passion and I want to show you how to create positive habits, let go of perfectionism, set healthy boundaries, feel empowered, and create healthy, fulfilling relationships.

 New from the Live Well blog